paulsonkoly/synacor/README.md

 ### Inventory

 Taking and dropping an item is even more interesting.
-Taking an item writes 0 to a new address, whereas dropping it writes the code of the current location of that address.
-So the implementation must be that we have a vector of items in memory, mapping items to rooms or 0 for inventory.
-Unfortunately the vector seems to be a structure instead of a pointer, so one has to figure out how large an item is.
-But 3 digit (no leading 0) location codes with leading 9 stand out easily in a memory dump from that region:
+Taking an item writes 0 to a new address, whereas dropping it writes the code of the current location to the same address.
+So the implementation must be that we have a vector of items in memory, mapping items to locations or 0 for inventory.
+Unfortunately the vector seems to hold structures instead of a mere pointer, so one has to figure out the memory span an item takes.
+But the 3 digit (no leading 0) location codes with leading 9 stand out easily in a memory dump from that region:

 ```
 % disass a6e 50